alphagov/government-service-design-manual/guides-and-toolkits/maintaining-services/actingonuserfeedback.md

 ##Improvement Projects##
 Once the contact-level improvement data has been sent to the right group, you can begin doing analysis for process improvement.
 You may want to marry your contact level data with cost data to help prioritise which areas to target first, but you may also simply use the number (or percentage) of affected users as a prioritisation mechanism.

 In any case, you will want to have access to staff with experience in process analysis and improvement, ideally with relevant contact centre or technology experience.
-Directly involving the individuals who handle contacts and those who built the product or service into improvement projects will yield better and faster results.
+Directly involving the individuals who handle contacts and those who built the service into improvement projects will yield better and faster results.